 There are a great many factors that go into a roofing decision.
 Most customers do not replace their roof very often so they are unfamiliar with the complexity of their decision.
 American Roofing Systems guides the specifier through this decision, ensuring that the correct membrane is chosen based on the unique requirements of each building.

 American Roofing Systems offers every membrane system available in the industry, not just a small number of options, which are “force-fit” to the situation.
 American Roofing Systems does not “over specify” products to create budgets that strain the finances of the customer with roofing systems that do not add appreciable performance or longevity.

-American Roofing Systems’ Chief Technical Officer and Co-Owner, Ken Brzozowski, P.h.D., has over 40 years of involvement in the roofing market.
+American Roofing Systems’ Chief Technical Officer and Co-Owner, Dr. Kenneth Brzozowski, Ph.D., has over 40 years of involvement in the roofing market.
 Ken has specialized in various areas of product development, manufacturing, installation, system design and problem solving and resolution.
 Ken is available to all customers of American Roofing Systems and carefully monitors the quality and technical directions of all its system installations.

 Starting on Saturday, April 13, 2013, Gibson Roofs of Hanover, Massachusetts began the Manassah Bradley School project for Boston Public Schools.
 The project consists of a vapor barrier consisting of ARS UNIFORCE Base Sheet felt and ARS Elastoset Adhesive.
 On top of the vapor barrier are three plies of TRIFORCE trilaminate roofing sheets and ARS Elastoset Adhesive.
 Some of the other products used on the project include ARS' Insul-Bond solvent-free insulation adhesive, GP Asphalt Primer, Aquahalt Mastic and ARS' Pitch Pan Sealer.